 Use examples from prior work when discussing what you do.
 This helps people understand how you can help them or people they know.

 Track referral sources, in detail, so you can see what marketing efforts have the greatest return on investment.

 Find ways to give value to those who refer to you; ideally not through referral fees or other monetary compensation, but by other means, such as providing help and service for free when needed, and by helping promote the referral source by speaking highly of their work to the client they referred.

 The panelists all agreed that, when making referrals, it is important to provide at least two, maybe more, potential candidates.
 That way, the selection of a referred professional becomes the choice of the person you referred, and not your choice.
 They also agreed that a focus on reciprocity of referrals is misguided.
 Instead, they believe it more important to ensure that the person being referred would be well-served than to worry about whether the person to whom the referral was made would send back business in return.

-Photos from the luncheon.
-Click on an image to see the enlarged version.
+Check out photos from the luncheon.
+Click on the photos to view a larger version.

 Synopsis by Loraine M. DiSalvo of Morgan & DiSalvo, P.C.

 ProWIN Meeting on November 18, 2015